N81 in the Undercover Policing Inquiry

 - If the decision proposed is made, neither the cover name of HN81 nor the name of the group against which HN81 was deployed will be published immediately, to permit steps to be taken to mitigate the impact on HN81’s mental health.

 HN81's application was heard at the hearing of 21 November 2017, where it was noted that there were significant mental health issues to be considered in relation to HN81 and their partner.
 The Metropolitan Police said it would not protect its own interest in this matter by resisting the release of the cover name.
 Mitting ruled on 5 December that the officer's cover name would be released, though their real name would be restricted.
 In this he followed his reasons as set out in his minded-to note of 23 October.
-Publication of the real name and the group they targeted would not be done immediately in order to give the officer time to prepare for this.
+Publication of the cover name and the group they targeted would not be done immediately in order to give the officer time to prepare for this.
 The Restriction Order was published on 8 December 2017.

 Restriction order documents